-The U.S. organic industry showed healthy growth last year, outpacing the sales increase of comparable conventionally produced food and nonfood items, according to a new industry survey.
-Driven by consumer choice, the sector surpassed the $30 billion mark for the first time.
+The U.S. organic industry has shown healthy growth over the past few years.
+Its sales are outpacing those of comparable conventionally produced food and nonfood items, according to an industry survey.
+Driven by consumer choice, between 2020 and 2021, the organic food sector surpassed $57.5 billion in total value.

 According to the U.S. Department of Agriculture, there are several standards products must meet in order to receive an “organic” label.
 Animal-based food products can be classified as organic if the animals they came from were not raised with antibiotics or growth hormones.

 Other foods can be classified as organic if they were produced without conventional pesticides, synthetic fertilizers, bioengineering, sewage byproducts or ionizing radiation.
 A USDA-certified agent must also sign off on the production of any organic foods.
 Conventional foods, on the other hand, aren’t held to these standards.

 Overall sales in the organic industry reached more than $63 billion between 2020 and 2021, according to findings from an Organic Trade Association (OTA) survey.
 The organic food and beverage sector made up more than 90% of these sales.
 The survey found that organic food sales grew by 2% ($1.4 billion) during this period.
 The organic nonfood sector reached $6 billion in total sales.

 An empirical study published in the open-source scientific journal PLoS One in 2021 analyzes consumers’ motivation for buying organic foods.
 The study attributes the growth of organic sales to consumers becoming more conscious about their health.
 Many people believe organic foods contribute to a healthier diet than conventional foods.

 Consumers have also become more concerned with the environmental effects of food production processes.
 Chemical fertilizers and synthetic substances can be harmful to the environment and, in turn, to consumers’ health.
 As a result, many consumers are more willing to purchase environmentally sustainable and organic products.